 The uniform rental and sales industry is highly competitive.
 The principal methods of competition in the industry are the quality of products, the quality of service and price.
-Our leading competitors include Cintas Corporation, Aramark Corporation and G&K Services, Inc. The remainder of the market, however, is divided among more than 400 smaller businesses, many of which serve one or a limited number of markets or geographic service areas.
+Our principal competitors include Cintas Corporation, Aramark Corporation and G&K Services, Inc. It was recently announced that Cintas Corporation will acquire G&K Services Inc., subject to obtaining certain regulatory approvals and satisfying other closing conditions.
+The remainder of the market, however, is divided among more than 600 smaller businesses, many of which serve one or a limited number of markets or geographic service areas.
 In addition to our traditional rental competitors, we may increasingly compete in the future with businesses that focus on selling uniforms and other related items.
 We also compete with industry competitors for acquisitions.